Infrastructure at Abisko Scientific Research Station

 The monitoring infrastructure in Stordalen includes meteorology, radiation and gas flux measurements.

-Latnjajaure is the most frequently used field hut, with room for twelve people.
+Latnjajaure is the most frequently used field hut, with room for ten people.
 There’s a weather station and a number of long-term experiments, such as the International Tundra Experiment (ITEX).
 The field hut is reached by helicopter all year round, in summer on foot, and in winter by snowmobile via Låktatjåkka.

 Offices and work space